Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Let me show you what this looks like then, in a nonviolent communication way.

 (1:00:30)
 A woman came back the second day of a workshop and said to me, I went home and tried what you taught us yesterday, Marshall about being honest in a nonviolent communication way.
 I tried it, but it didn't work.
-I said, Well, let's learn from it.
+I said, let's learn from it.

 What did you say and to whom?
 She said it was the message I gave to my oldest son.
 When I got home yesterday, I noticed that he had not done three things that he said he was going to do in terms of cleaning up around the house.
-And she told me how she expressed herself honestly to him.
+She told me how she expressed herself honestly to him.

 She told me how *she made a clear observation*.
 She pointed out to him these three things he hadn't done. *She clearly expressed her feelings and needs*.
 She made a *clear request*.
 She said, Would you please go and do those three things now?
 So she had clearly use the language of nonviolent communication.